marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ## 3.1.
 Initial Page

+The main page is composed of two or three vertical blocks of functionalities (three blocks if the user is an administrator).
+The first block has the functionalities required for a user to search and retrieve content from HADatAc.
+The second block has the functionalities required to update and maintain content in HADatAc.
+The third block has the functionalities required for managing underlying knowledge as described in Section 3.6 of this User Guide.

 ## 3.2.
 Data Upload

 We call _data uploading_  the process of adding content into the data repository, and _data ingestion_ the process of collecting, organizing, indexing content's metadata, and as important, the process of connecting the newly organized metadata to the content.